Georepublic/pg_scheduleserv/README.md

 - RapiDoc: http://localhost:9100/rapidoc
 - Redoc: http://localhost:9100/redoc

+### Demo Application

+A frontend demo application for the API resides in the `demo` directory.
+To run the demo application:
+- Change directory to the `demo` directory: `cd demo`
+- Make sure that node is installed.
+Install the other requirements: `npm install`
+- Run the application: `node server.js`.
+The application will run at http://localhost:9101 and will use the API running at http://localhost:9100

 ## LICENSE

 This project is licensed under the GNU Affero General Public License v3.0.
 View [LICENSE](./LICENSE) for more details.